 9am - 9pm Eastern, Monday - Friday

-4 Contributions during 2018 between $15,000 and $75,000 ($30,000 and $150,000 for married couples filing jointly) made in one year can be prorated over a five-year period without subjecting you to federal gift tax or reducing your federal unified estate and gift tax credit.
-If you contribute less than the $75,000 ($150,000 for married couples filing jointly) maximum, additional contributions can be made without you being subject to federal gift tax, up to a prorated level of $15,000 ($30,000 for married couples filing jointly) per year.
+4 Contributions during 2019 between $15,000 and $75,000 ($30,000 and $150,000 for married couples filing jointly) made in one year can be prorated over a five-year period without subjecting you to federal gift tax or reducing your federal unified estate and gift tax credit.
+If you contribute less than the $75,000 ($150,000 for married couples electing to split gifts) maximum, additional contributions can be made without you being subject to federal gift tax, up to a prorated level of $15,000 ($30,000 for married couples filing jointly) per year.
 Federal gift taxation may result if a contribution exceeds the available annual gift tax exclusion amount remaining for a given beneficiary in the year of contribution.
-For contributions between $15,000 and $75,000 ($30,000 and $150,000 for married couples filing jointly) made in one year, if the account owner dies before the end of the five-year period, a prorated portion of the contribution may be included in his or her estate for federal estate tax purposes.
+For contributions between $15,000 and $75,000 ($30,000 and $150,000 for married couples electing to split gifts) made in one year, if the account owner dies before the end of the five-year period, a prorated portion of the contribution may be included in his or her estate for federal estate tax purposes.
 Please consult your tax and/or legal advisor for such guidance.

-5 To be eligible for the favorable tax treatment afforded to any earnings portions of withdrawals from Section 529 accounts, withdrawals must be used for “qualified higher education expenses,” as defined in the Internal Revenue Code.
-For distributions after December 31, 2017 “qualified higher education expenses” include tuition in connection with enrollment or attendance at an elementary or secondary public, private or religious school.
+5 To be eligible for the favorable tax treatment afforded the earnings portions of a withdrawal, if any, from Section 529 accounts, withdrawals must be used for “qualified higher education expenses,” as defined in the Internal Revenue Code.
+For distributions after December 31, 2019, “qualified higher education expenses” include tuition in connection with enrollment or attendance at an elementary or secondary public, private or religious school.
 These distributions are limited to $10,000 per calendar year, across all 529 accounts for the same beneficiary.
 State tax treatment may vary.

 6 This material should be regarded as general information on health care considerations and is not intended to provide specific health care advice.
 If you have questions regarding your particular health care situation, please contact your health care, legal or tax advisor.